Skills Center

 Location:

-• Current school year 2024-25: Nova High School
+• School year 2024-25: Nova High School

-Video Game Animation and Programming
+Video Game Design

-• Cross-credit in Fine Arts available
+• Credit Equivalency in Fine Arts and Geometry available

 • Industry Certification available